Joey van den Berg

 Date of birth

-Born in a place called Nijeveen in Holland, his playing career began just 20 miles away from his hometown with Heerenveen.
+Born in Nijeveen in the Netherlands, his playing career in fact began just 20 miles away from his hometown with Heerenveen.
 He graduated from the Friesian side’s youth set-up and debuted as a teenager.

 Having opted for a move to FC Omniworld in 2005, in the years that followed he went on to represent Meppeler Sort Club, Go Ahead Eagles and MVV Alcides, all before joining PEC Zwolle in time for the 2010/11 campaign.